I'm a title. Click here to edit me

 I first encountered bonsai one spring day in the previous decade.

-It happened during a visit to a local garden center which was hosting a bonsai exhibition organized by a number of enthusiasts.
-They were exhibiting their trees, and some I even had the pleasure of meeting in person.
+It happened during a visit to a local garden center which was hosting a bonsai exhibition organized by a number of enthusiasts that exhibiting their trees

 Although I had been growing plants in containers as far back as I can remember (it started pretty much the second I learned how to turn on a faucet...), and once I had even received a "pseudo-bonsai" as a gift; but at that exhibition, I discovered for the first time another world which married cultivating trees and styling them artistically in shallow containers.
 I was absolutely amazed at the very concept!

 My enthusiasm and passion for bonsai had been sparked, and through trial and error, I was determined to teach myself the art and make my way towards my first bonsai.